Use Grafana to visualize geospatial data stored in TimescaleDB

 of colors.
 Any plot whose

-value between 2 and 5 will
+value between 2 and 5 is another color, any

 value over 10

-will be a fourth color.
+is a fourth color.

 Your configuration should look like this: